yizhiru/scala-AC/README.md

-# scala-implementation-of-aho-corasick
+# Scala implementation of Aho-Corasick algorithm

-This is a simple implementation of Aho-Corasick algorithm written in purely scala.
-The best feature is that it supports adding the property of word, and is byte-oriented.
+This is a simple implementation of Aho-Corasick algorithm written in purely scala, which is byte-oriented.
+The best feature is that it supports adding the property of word.

 ## Usage